These 100+ Cyber Monday deals have something for everyone on your shopping list

 Other top Cyber Monday deals at Kohl’s

-- Samsonite’s hardside spinner luggage is the ideal gift for someone who will be traveling.
-Right now it is on sale for 60% off.
+- Samsonite’s hardside spinner luggage is a thoughtful gift for someone who will be traveling.
+Right now it’s on sale for 60% off.

 - Being comfortable can also mean being stylish.
 This men’s long-sleeve crewneck T-shirt can be purchased for 56% off.

-- The Shark Ion Robot Vacuum cleans you home for you so you get more free time.
-Enjoy your me-time by purchasing this model for 54% off.
+- The Shark Ion Robot Vacuum cleans your home for you so you have more free time.
+Enjoy your “me time” by purchasing this model for 54% off.

 - This Ninja Creami lets you make ice cream, sorbet and gelato.
-It is 42% off.
+It’s 42% off.

 - These winter boots are stylish, warm and 60% off.